vpdb/server/doc/styleguide.md

 that not all styles are defined for all color themes since styles are only written when they are actually used in the web application.

+## Icons

+While [FontAwesome][fa] & co are an elegant way to use vector-based fonts, it became really cumbersome when adding new icons that weren't part of the FontAwesome package.

+Due to [additional][tenreasons] [reasons][svgvsif], we decided to go for another approach: SVG icons.
+The idea is to include an SVG containing definitions only in the main HTML layout  file and then reference these definitions in the code using the `<use>` element.

+For this, we keep [one illustrator file][ai-icons] and explode the artboards into [single `.svg` files][icon-folder].
+During build, we run [svgmin][svgmin] on them and compile them into one defintion file at `gfx/svg-defs.svg`.
+The content of this file is then rendered into the main layout file.
+Whenever we use an icon in the DOM, we can render it by calling the `icon(svg-name)` Jade mixin.
+Color can be set by defining the `fill` CSS property.

 [kss]: https://github.com/kneath/kss
 [bem]: http://bem.info/method/